Civil Cooperation Bureau: Establishment

 Inaugurated in 1986 with the approval of Minister of Defense General Magnus Malan and Chief of SADF General Jannie Geldenhuys, the CCB became fully functional by 1988.
-As a reformulation of Project Barnacle, the nature of its operations were disguised, and it disassociated itself from all other Special Forces and DMI (Directorate Military Intelligence) structures.
+As a reformulation of Project Barnacle, the nature of its operations were disguised, and it disassociated itself from all other Special Forces and DMI (Directorate of Military Intelligence) structures.
 The CCB formed the third arm of the Third Force, alongside Vlakplaas C1 and the Special Tasks projects.

 In his 1997 submission to the Truth and Reconciliation Commission, General Malan described the CCB as follows:

-Reports about the CCB were first published in 1990 by the now-defunct weekly Vrye Weekblad, and more detailed information emerged later in the 1990s at a number of TRC amnesty hearings.
+Reports about the CCB were first published in 1990 by the weekly Vrye Weekblad, and more detailed information emerged later in the 1990s at a number of TRC amnesty hearings.
 General Joep Joubert, in his testimony before the TRC, revealed that the CCB was a long-term special forces project in the South African Defence Force.
 It had evolved from the 'offensive defence' philosophy prevalent in P.W.
 Botha's security establishment.

 Nominally a civilian organisation that could be plausibly disowned by the apartheid government, the CCB drew its operatives from the SADF itself or the South African Police.
 According to Joubert, many operatives did not know that they were members of an entity called the CCB.

 In the wake of the National Party government's Harms Commission, whose proceedings were considered seriously flawed by analysts and the official opposition, the CCB was disbanded in August 1990.
 Some members were transferred to other security organs.
 No prosecutions resulted.